 Were you present at the girls' recording sessions?

 Unfortunately, I wasn't.
 When you are mixing for people, you tend not to meet them and get to know them as well as if you are recording with them.
 I did a lot of recording with Dead Or Alive, Kylie, Jason and Rick, but Mel & Kim are one of those acts that I never had that recording situation with.
 It's a real regret of mine, as I would like to have done, but they always used to come down the pub with us.
-You probably know the famous stories that, pretty much, anyone who was still working in the studio at 10pm would down tools and go to the pub as a team, and a family.
-Some artists would come and some wouldn't, but Mel & Kim would come down for a drink and a laugh with the team, and that was fantastic!
+You probably know the famous stories that pretty much anyone who was still working in the studio at 10pm would down tools and go to the pub, as a team and a family.
+Some artists would come and some wouldn't, but Mel & Kim would always come down for a drink and a laugh with the team, and that was fantastic!

 Showing Out, contains a plethora of vocal effects and sounds, running simultaneously, and you guys really pushed the envelope.
 Was that always the plan or did this evolve through the production process?

 Showing Out went from being fairly light, to Pete [Waterman] getting me to sample some of the heavier sounds that were on the early Chicago House records.
 So that brass stab and the claps that you hear, all came on the mix.
 There was always an encouragement for whoever was the 'Mixmaster,' to add more things.
 Mike Stock particularly liked that and would encourage it, and if Pete wasn’t hearing enough of something, he would almost demand it (laughs).
 So, the combination of being encouraged by Mike and demanded of by Pete, would tend to make you work all the harder and pull out all the stops, and I think Showing Out is a great example of that.

 For the mixing of Respectable, you are credited with working alongside your fellow 'mixmaster' Pete Hammond.
 Was this an easy collaboration, and how did you both merge your collective ideas to create the final mix?